WangYuw/A-small-ball-game/README.md

 This is a small game with a ball and a paddle, the ball fly on the screen, we should move the paddle to hit the ball, otherwise, the game will be over.

 ![Game](/game.PNG)

+I learned it from the book "Python for kids"